vEnhance/1802/src/work.typ

 But those two bullets are nice philosophically because they don't even require you to know anything at all about the function $f$.

-More practically, the following two results are true:
+In other words:
 #idea(title: [Idea: Practical consequences of FTC for line integrals])[
   If you _already know_ $bf(F)$ is conservative, then
   - If you also know the potential function $f$, then work integrals are extremely easy to calculate: just compute $f("ending point")-f("starting point")$.
-  - If you don't know the potential function $f$, the integral above could give you a way to find it, if you can't get the methods in @sec-antigrad to work.
+  - If you don't know the potential function $f$, use the methods in @sec-antigrad to find it.
+  - If the starting point and ending point are the same you don't even need to find $f$.
 ]

 Let's see this concretely with a conservative vector field.